kemitchell/writing.kemitchell.com/_posts/2017-07-25-DAO-Report-of-Investigation.md

 - Securities
 ---

 The Securities and Exchange Commission released a Report of Investigation of The DAO.
 Here are a few takeaways, in the first twenty four hours.
-I hope and expect my views to change as I think more on this.
+I hope and expect my views will change as I think more on this.

 ## The Commission won't take Slock.it's heads.